Full story updated.

 Fiat Topolino Design

-As far as the design is concerned, the Fiat Topolino should look identical to the Ami save for the Fiat badges and minor changes to select body parts, as seen in our artist’s rendering above.
-Automotive News quotes one dealer saying the Topolino looks “more refined” than the Ami.
+As far as the design is concerned, the Fiat Topolino should stay close to the Ami, save for the Fiat badges, possibly different paint schemes & other changes to select body parts, as seen in our artist’s rendering above.
+An April 2022 Automotive News report had cited a dealer saying the Topolino looks “more refined” than the Ami, while reports on the Italian web media in December 2022 insist that the design of the new model mostly mimics the Citroen.

 In addition, Fiat would also offer a variant with a canvas roof, which would be a fitting tribute to the name since the original Topolino had the option of a convertible with a canvas roof too.
 This has been represented in our rendering.